LANta

-The Lehigh and Northampton Transportation Authority (LANTA) is a regional public transportation authority that provides public bus and rapid transit service throughout the Lehigh Valley region of eastern Pennsylvania, including Allentown, Bethlehem, Easton, and their respective suburbs.
+The Lehigh and Northampton Transportation Authority (LANTA, stylized as LANta) is a regional public transportation authority that provides public bus and rapid transit service throughout the Lehigh Valley region of eastern Pennsylvania, including Allentown, Bethlehem, Easton, and their respective suburbs.

 LANTA is the third-largest public transit agency in Pennsylvania, behind Pittsburgh Regional Transit and SEPTA, with an annual ridership of as of fiscal year 2023.

 History

 20th century

 LANTA was founded in March 1972 in response to meet growing public transportation needs in Lehigh and Northampton.
 The solution was to create a bi-county, municipal authority that would operate all public transit services in the two counties.
 Lehigh Valley Transit Company, a private for-profit entity, operated transit services in the Valley.
 LANTA is governed by the Lehigh and Northampton Transportation Authority board, which has ten voting and two non-voting members appointed by county executives.

 In 1973, the Authority replaced the entire 65-vehicle fleet with modern air-conditioned transit coaches.
 In 1974, LANTA added 30% more service hours and established a peak/off-peak fare structure offering discounts in the off-peak hours and Saturdays to encourage ridership.
 Seniors, through a state lottery funded program, were offered free fare access during off-peak hours and weekends in 1975.

 The Authority's main service is in the urbanized area of Allentown, Bethlehem, and Easton and surrounding Lehigh Valley boroughs and townships.
 About 380,000 people live within 3/4 mile of a fixed-route bus line.
 About 15,000 trips are taken daily on the metro city transit system.

 In 1985, as the Lehigh Valley transformed from a manufacturing-based economy to a more service and retail-based economy, LANTA was completely revamped, and a new "Metro" system was introduced.
 This included a color-coded route information system to make riding transit more user-friendly.
 The following year, discounted fares were introduced as LANTA raised the case fares but kept ticket and pass prices the same and providing frequent riders with a 25% discount.

 In 1988, Metro Plus services for the elderly and people with disabilities were introduced.
 Fully accessible vans are available through contracts with private operators to take people to destinations door-to-door for a higher, zoned fare.